Mitchell Kronenberg

-Mitchell Kronenberg (born December 12, 1951) is an American immunologist and the chief scientific officer at La Jolla Institute for Immunology.
+Mitchell Kronenberg (born December 12, 1951) is an American immunologist and the chief scientific officer at the La Jolla Institute for Immunology.
 He served as president of the institute from 2003 to 2021.

 Education

 Kronenberg received his Bachelor of Science degree from Columbia University in 1973 and a Ph.D. from the California Institute of Technology, where he stayed on to complete postdoctoral work in the laboratory of Leroy Hood.

 Scientific career

 In 1986, Kronenberg joined the faculty at UCLA, where he rose through the ranks and was promoted to full professor in 1997.
 In 1997, he moved to La Jolla Institute for Immunology (LJI) to head the Division of Developmental Immunology.
 He was appointed president and chief scientific officer of LJI in 2003.

-Kronenberg is an adjunct professor of Biology at UC San Diego and co-directs the Program in Immunology, a collaborative effort between La Jolla Institute and UC San Diego.
+Kronenberg is an adjunct professor of Biology at UC San Diego and co-directs the program in Immunology, a collaborative effort between the La Jolla Institute and UC San Diego.
 During his leadership, LJI formalized its ties with UC San Diego, maintained its relationship with Kyowa Kirin, expanded its core facilities and technologic prowess, increased its budget four-fold and grew in reputation.

 From 2009 to 2015, he was also the secretary-treasurer of the American Association of Immunologists.
 He advises many organizations, including the National Cancer Institute on the Board of Scientific Counselors.